quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part92_13.2.4_Explorat.md

 :p How do you implement the classical scattering model described in the text?

 ??x
 To implement the classical scattering model, define initial conditions for a point particle and solve Newton’s equations of motion using the given potential.
-Then, calculate the scattering angle from the trajectory at large \( y \) values.
+Then, calculate the scattering angle from the trajectory at large $y$ values.

 Here’s an example in pseudocode: